 Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb small quantities with vermiculite or other absorbent material.
+Contrain and absorb small quantities with vermiculite or other absorbent material.
 Wipe up.
 Collect residues in a flammable waste container.
 Major Spills CARE: Absorbent materials wetted with occluded oil must be moistened with water as they may auto-oxidize, become self heating and ignite.
 Some oils slowly oxidise when spread in a film and oil on cloths, mops, absorbents may autoxidise and generate heat, smoulder, ignite and burn.
-In the workplace oily rags should be collected and immersed in water.

-Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-May be violently or explosively reactive.
-Wear breathing apparatus plus protective gloves.
-Prevent, by any means available, spillage from entering drains or water course.
-Consider evacuation (or protect in place).
-No smoking, naked lights or ignition sources.
-Increase ventilation.
-Stop leak if safe to do so.
-Water spray or fog may be used to disperse /absorb vapour.
-Contain spill with sand, earth or vermiculite.
-Use only spark-free shovels and explosion proof equipment.
-Collect recoverable product into labelled containers for recycling.
-Absorb remaining product with sand, earth or vermiculite.
-Collect solid residues and seal in labelled drums for disposal.
-Wash area and prevent runoff into drains.
-If contamination of drains or waterways occurs, advise emergency services. dvice is contained in Section 8 of the SDS.
-SECTION 7 HANDLING A ND STORAGE Precautions for safe hand lling Containers, even those that have been emptied, may contain explosive vapours.
+In the workplace oily rags should be collected and immersed in water. • Clear area of personnel and move upwind. • Alert Fire Brigade and tell them location and nature of hazard. • May be violently or explosively reactive. • Wear breathing apparatus plus protective gloves. • Prevent, by any means available, spillage from entering drains or water course. • Consider evacuation (or protect in place). • No smoking, naked lights or ignition sources. • Increase ventilation. • Stop leak if safe to do so. • Water spray or fog may be used to disperse /absorb vapour. • Contain spill with sand, earth or vermiculite.

+- Collect solid residues and seal in labelled drums for disposal.
+Wash area and prevent runoff into drains. - - If contamination of drains or waterways occurs, advise emergency services.

+Personal Protective Equipment advice is contained in Section 8 of the SDS.

+SECTION 7 HANDLING AND STORAGE